If you are trying to build a soundproof room for music production or DJing, then you will stumble upon some easy steps, to begin with.

 “Soundproofing” and “acoustic treatment” are two different things

-Soundproofing Insulation
+Soundproofing Insulation Tips

 The location you will pick for your studio sets out the assets for the build of a quality soundproofed recording studio.
 Avoid using a room close to a bedroom or any other place that you may disturb people.
 Better pick a room where by default you hear less ambient noise.